Seek the Face of God

 The Power of the O Antiphons

-A reflection for the beginning of the O Antiphons by Mother Maria-Michael Newe, OSB.
+A reflection for the beginning of the O Antiphons by Mother Maria-Michael Newe, OSB

 O Antiphons-edited contrast

-We have put the O Antiphons on our Christmas card* this year because THAT is what came, That is what took flesh.
+O Sapientia (Dec.
+17), O Adonai (Dec.
+18), O Radix Jesse (Dec.
+19), O Clavis David (Dec.
+20), O Oriens (Dec.
+21), O Rex Gentium (Dec.
+22), O Emmanuel (Dec.
+23).
 God Himself came in all of those titles.
 They’re powerful.
 We should stand in awe before each one.
 Each one should stop us in our tracks.

 So strive for the Wisdom of God.
 Ask God for the Wisdom of Heaven.
 It will be different from the way of the world and it should be.
 Have you not chosen a way different?
 Hang on to it.
 Embrace it and do not let it go.